Mono-Co/project-one-team3/README.md

 Conclusion:

-This project offers insightful information about the stock market performance of the seven companies listed above that are listed on the Nasdaq exchange.
+This project offers insightful information about the stock market performance of the six companies listed above that are listed on the Nasdaq exchange.
 Investors can make well-informed decisions about their investing plans by using historical stock price data analysis and key metrics visualization.

 Acknowledgements
 Nasdaq Data Link API for providing access to stock data.